aukspot/dles/README.md

 - [Narutodle](https://narutodle.net) - A collection of daily games where you guess characters from Naruto.
 - [Onepiecedle](https://onepiecedle.net) - Guess One Piece characters in these daily games.
 - [Plotwords](https://plotwords.com/daily) - Guess the name of the movie using as few plot keywords as possible!
-- [Posterdle](https://likewise.com/games/posterdle) - Guess the movie poster in 20 seconds or less.
 - [Quolture](https://www.quolture.com/#/) - Guess the movie or TV show the given quote is from.
 1st round is a movie, 2nd round is a TV show.
 - [Quotesed](https://www.quotesed.com) - Guess the movie given 6 quotes.
 - [Showdle](https://showdle.com) - Guess today's TV show by narrowing down its attributes.